avoidwork/woodland/README.md

 ## Helpers
 `req` & `res` are decorated with helper functions to simplify responding.

+### req.exit(req, res, next)
+Exit middleware of the route for the HTTP method as a way to "skip" authentication middleware for unprotected routes.

 ### res.error(status[, body, headers])
 Sends an error response.